septentrio-gnss/septentrio_gnss_driver/README.md

   + The driver assumes that our anonymous access to the Rx grants us full control rights.
 This should be the case by default, and can otherwise be changed with the `setDefaultAccessLevel` command.
   + Currently, the driver only works on systems that are little-endian.
 Most modern computers, including PCs, are little-endian.
   + The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2, and AsteRx-SBi3 Pro, FW revision number 1.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
-  + ROSaic only works from C++11 onwards due to std::to_string() etc.
+  + ROSaic only works from C++17 onwards due to std::any() etc.
-  + Septentrio's mosaic receivers and many others are only capable of establishing 10 streams !in total! of SBF blocks / NMEA messages.
-Please make sure that you do not set too many ROSaic parameters specifying the publishing of ROS messages to `true`.
-Note that in the GNSS case `gpsfix` accounts for 3 additional streams (`ChannelStatus`, `DOP` and `MeasEpoch` blocks), for instance.
   + Once the catkin build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs.
 The `launch/rover.launch` need not be modified.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>
+  + Note for setting hw_flow_control: This is a string parameter, setting it to off without quotes leads to the fact that it is not read in correctly.
+  + Note for setting ant_(aux1)_serial_nr: This is a string parameter, numeric only serial numbers should be put in quotes.
+If this is not done a warning will be issued and the driver tries to parse it as integer.

   ```
   # Configuration Settings for the Rover Rx